poshpeck/Nike-Product-Data/README.md

 <h2>Description</h2>
-This Power BI dashboard was created to visualize Nike Product Data.
-It highlights the product name, image design and details of the product.
+This project is a Power BI visualization focusing on Nike footwear.
+It showcases a dynamic and interactive dashboard designed for users to explore key product details such as features, styles, and specifications of Nike shoes.
+The highlighted model in this report is the Nike Metcon 5 AMP, presented alongside other popular styles.

 <h3 align="center">Report Snapshot</h3>